Battle of Empress Augusta Bay: Aftermath

 The battle ended in a complete victory for the US naval force, in what author Leo Marriott describes as the "last major naval action...[of]...the Solomons campaign".
-Not only did they deflect the Japanese away from the vulnerable transport ships and landing craft around Cape Torokina, but they had also inflicted significant damage on their opponents.
+They were able to deflect the Japanese away from the vulnerable transport ships and landing craft around Cape Torokina, and they had also inflicted significant damage on their opponents.
 For the loss of 19 killed and 26 wounded, and three ships damaged, the US ships sank one light cruiser and one destroyer and damaged two cruisers and two destroyers.
 Japanese casualties have been reported as being between 198 and 658 killed.
 Up to 25 Japanese aircraft were shot down in the air attack following the naval action.
 The Japanese subsequently sent a submarine to locate survivors; none were found from Hatsukaze, but some were rescued from Sendai.

 In the aftermath, the Japanese ships returned to Rabaul.
 There, they were joined by four cruisers and more destroyers from Truk for another attack on the Allied landing forces at Bougainville.
 On 5 November, however, two US aircraft carriers raided Rabaul, heavily damaging four heavy cruisers, which had to withdraw to Truk.
 This ended the Japanese warship threat to the Allied landing forces at Bougainville.
-Omori was later relieved of his command as a result of the failed action.
-Following this, US ground forces secured their beachhead around Cape Torokina and the perimeter was subsequently expanded.
-A PT boat base was established on Puruata Island and several airbases were built around the Cape Torokina perimeter.
+Omori was relieved of his command as a result of the failed action.

+US ground forces secured their beachhead around Cape Torokina, and the perimeter was subsequently expanded.
+A PT boat base was established on Puruata Island, and several airbases were built around the Cape Torokina perimeter.
 These were subsequently employed in the reduction of Rabaul.
+On the ground, throughout the remainder of 1943, the US Marines and Japanese fought several minor land battles around the perimeter, culminating in a large scale Japanese counterattack in March 1944.
+This counterattack was fought off with heavy Japanese losses.
 By the start of February 1944, the US had built up a force of over 400 aircraft on Bougainville; before the month ended the Japanese air defenses around Rabaul had been defeated.
-On the ground, throughout the remainder of 1943, the US Marines and Japanese fought several minor land battles around the perimeter, culminating in a large scale Japanese counterattack in March 1944.
-This counterattack was fought off with Japanese heavy losses.